hohn/codeql-workshop-dangling-pointers-c/README.md

 ### Exercise 1

-In the first exercise we are going to model the entries of the *points-to* set that we are going to associated with pointers at locations in the program as well as the two possible `Invalid` value types: uninitialized and out of scope.
+In the first exercise we are going to model the entries of the *points-to* set that we are going to associate with pointers at locations in the program as well as the two possible `Invalid` value types: uninitialized and out of scope.

 #### Task 1
 Start by implementing the [algebraic datatype](https://codeql.github.com/docs/ql-language-reference/types/#algebraic-datatypes) `PSetEntry` that represents the possible entries of our *points-to* set with the three values listed above.
 A template has been provided.